How to Plan a Graduation Party on a Budget

 Flip the order.
 Pick your number first.
 For most graduation parties, $200 to $500 is more than enough to host 30 to 50 people comfortably.
 Write that number on a sticky note and put it on your laptop.

-Here is a rough breakdown that works:
+Here is a rough breakdown that works for a $300-ish party:

 Skip the Printed Invitations (Seriously)